MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-ipam.md

 ## Before you start

+Here are some considerations before you start setting up an IPAM server in the VMM fabric:

 - Ensure that you have an IPAM server.
 [Learn more](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831353(v=ws.11)?f=255&MSPPError=-2147217396).
 The IPAM server can be running these versions of [Windows Servers](system-requirements.md).
 - Create or identify a domain account and set it to never expire.
 On the IPAM server, add the account to these groups:
  - **IPAM ASM Administrators**: A local group that exists on all IPAM servers and provides permissions for IP address space management (ASM).
 For more information, see [Assign Administrator Roles](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11)).